TheLinuxGuy/free-unraid/README.md

 - [SnapRAID](https://www.snapraid.it).
 Provides data parity, backups, checksumming of existing backups.
     - [Claims to be better than UNRAID's](https://www.snapraid.it/compare) own parity system with the ability to 'fix silent errors' and 'verify file integrity' among others.
-- [BRTFS Filesystem](https://btrfs.wiki.kernel.org/index.php/Main_Page) similar to ZFS in that it provides be the ability to 'send/receive' data streams (ala `zfs send`) with the added benefit that I can run individual `disk scrubs` to detect hardware issues that require me to restore from snapraid parity.
+- [BRTFS Filesystem](https://btrfs.wiki.kernel.org/index.php/Main_Page) similar to ZFS in that it provides be the ability to 'send/receive' data streams (ala `zfs send`) with the added benefit that I can run individual `disk scrubs` to detect hardware issues that require me to restore from snapraid parity. **My observed Btrfs performance is that its poor compared to XFS filesystem on linux.** *Since we use btrfs only for the 'data' disks in the slow mergerfs pool we are not sensitive to speed.*
+- **XFS Filesystem for NVME cache on mdadm array**.
+After finding bugs and instability in my ZFS+NFS+mergerfs implementation my cache disks are now formatted to XFS in RAID1.
+I did not use btrfs raid1 natively here because btrfs performance was poor (50% throughtput penalty).
+XFS was able to match ZFS raw speeds (without arc) ~900MB/s.
 - [MergerFS](https://github.com/trapexit/mergerfs).
 FUSE filesystem that allows me to 'stitch together' multiple hard drives with different mountpoints and takes care of directing I/O operations based on a set of rules/criteria/policies.
 - [snapraid-btrfs](https://github.com/automorphism88/snapraid-btrfs).
 Automation and helper script for BRTFS based snapraid configurations.
 Using BRTFS snapshots as the data source for running 'snapraid sync' allows me to continue using my system 24/7 without data corruption risks or downtime when I want to build my parity/snapraid backups.
 - [snapraid-btrfs-runner](https://github.com/fmoledina/snapraid-btrfs-runner).
 Helper script that runs `snapraid-btrfs` sending its output to the console, a log file and via email.